LearnOnDemandSystems/docs/lod/lab-advisor.md

 - Q*: What information can the lab advisor recommend?

-  **A**: Lab Advisor can provide recommendations for the following categories:
+  A: Lab Advisor can provide recommendations for the following categories:

   - Cost
   - In-lab Experience